nikandt/woodsat/README.md

 ### UHF AX.25 / Kitsat Protocol

-Communicating on 433-438 MHz without LoRa:

-*Detailed protocol specifications and operation instructions will be available on this page prior to launch.
+Detailed protocol specifications and operation instructions will be available on this page prior to launch.

 Kitsat protocol is free to use.